jorgetite/iShootJpeg-Admin/README.md

 All CLI commands are executed via npm scripts.
 Commands are idempotent and can be safely retried.

 ### Import Recipes from CSV

+> **⚠️ Important:** You must [import authors](#5-import-authors-required-before-importing-recipes) before importing recipes, as each recipe requires a valid author reference.

 Import film simulation recipes from CSV files with intelligent transformation and comprehensive error handling.